Arboretum (Zurich): Arnold Bürkli Memorial

 At the foot of the lake shore hill that elevates around 3 m, the Arnold Bürkli memorial honors the tireless creating engineer being the driving force behind the new quays.
 The simple monument was inaugurated in 1899, five years after his death, at Bürkli's favorite place in the Arboretum, or by the words of the sculptor Richard Kissling, in the midst of his creation.

 Cultural heritage of national importance

-The Arboretum Zürich is listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
+The Arboretum Zurich is listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.